Beryllium: Isotopes and nucleosynthesis

-Both stable and unstable isotopes of beryllium are created in stars, but the radioisotopes do not last long.
-It is believed that most of the stable beryllium in the universe was originally created in the interstellar medium when cosmic rays induced fission in heavier elements found in interstellar gas and dust.
-Primordial beryllium contains only one stable isotope, 9Be, and therefore beryllium is a monoisotopic and mononuclidic element.
+Beryllium-7 and beryllium-8 are key intermediates in stellar nucleosynthesis, but do not last long.
+It is believed that the beryllium in the universe was created in the interstellar medium when cosmic rays induced fission in heavier elements found in interstellar gas and dust, a process called cosmic ray spallation.

+About one billionth (×10^-9) of the primordial atoms created in the Big Bang nucleosynthesis were 7Be.
+This is a consequence of the low density of matter when the temperature of the universe cooled enough for small nuclei to be stable.
+Creating such nuclei requires nuclear collisions that are rare at low density.
+Although 7Be is unstable and decays by electron capture into 7Li, with a half-life of 53.22 days under standard conditions, in the early universe the atoms were fully ionized and electron capture not significant.
+The conversion of 7Be to Li was only complete near the time of recombination.

+The isotope 7Be is also a cosmogenic nuclide and shows an atmospheric abundance inversely proportional to solar activity.
+It decays exclusively by electron capture, and the 2s electrons of beryllium are the valence electrons responsible for chemical bonding.
+Therefore, when 7Be decays by L-electron capture, it does so by taking electrons from its atomic orbitals that may be participating in bonding.
+This makes its decay rate dependent to a measurable degree upon its chemical surroundings – a rare occurrence in nuclear decay.

+Be-7 is also produced in cooling water of high-energy accelerators; it can be extracted from the water at high purity and sold for scientific experiments.

-Radioactive cosmogenic 10Be is produced in the atmosphere of the Earth by the cosmic ray spallation of oxygen.
-10Be accumulates at the soil surface, where its relatively long half-life (1.36 million years) permits a long residence time before decaying to boron-10.
-Thus, 10Be and its daughter products are used to examine natural soil erosion, soil formation and the development of lateritic soils, and as a proxy for measurement of the variations in solar activity and the age of ice cores.
-The production of 10Be is inversely proportional to solar activity, because increased solar wind during periods of high solar activity decreases the flux of galactic cosmic rays that reach the Earth.
+The isotope 10Be is similarly cosmogenic, and is produced in the same way - by cosmic ray spallation of nitrogen and oxygen.
+Its behavior differ only because of its much longer half-life of 1.387 million years.
+It entirely accumulates at the soil surface and has a long residence time before decaying to boron-10.
+Thus, 10Be and its daughter product are used to examine natural soil erosion, soil formation and the development of lateritic soils, and as a proxy for measurement of the variations in solar activity and the age of ice cores.
+As with 7Be, production of 10Be is inversely related to solar activity, because increased solar wind during periods of high solar activity decreases the flux of galactic cosmic rays that reach the Earth.
 Nuclear explosions also form 10Be by the reaction of fast neutrons with 13C in the carbon dioxide in air.
 This is one of the indicators of past activity at nuclear weapon test sites.

-The isotope 7Be (half-life 53 days) is also cosmogenic, and shows an atmospheric abundance linked to sunspots, much like 10Be.

-8Be has a very short half-life of about 8 s that contributes to its significant cosmological role, as elements heavier than beryllium could not have been produced by nuclear fusion in the Big Bang.
-This is due to the lack of sufficient time during the Big Bang's nucleosynthesis phase to produce carbon by the fusion of 4He nuclei and the very low concentrations of available beryllium-8.
-British astronomer Sir Fred Hoyle first showed that the energy levels of 8Be and 12C allow carbon production by the so-called triple-alpha process in helium-fueled stars where more nucleosynthesis time is available.
-This process allows carbon to be produced in stars, but not in the Big Bang.
-Star-created carbon (the basis of carbon-based life) is thus a component in the elements in the gas and dust ejected by AGB stars and supernovae (see also Big Bang nucleosynthesis), as well as the creation of all other elements with atomic numbers larger than that of carbon.

-The 2s electrons of beryllium may contribute to chemical bonding.
-Therefore, when 7Be decays by L-electron capture, it does so by taking electrons from its atomic orbitals that may be participating in bonding.
-This makes its decay rate dependent to a measurable degree upon its chemical surroundings – a rare occurrence in nuclear decay.